phfaist/flm/README.md

 https://example.com/my/flm-config.yaml`), or a fully qualified python package name introduced with ``pkg:package_name`` (e.g., `$import: pkg:flm_citations`).
-If a package name is specified to the `$import` directive, the package is loaded and the default LLM configuration is extracted from it and included (the `flm_default_import_config` attribute of the module is read; it is assumed to be a dictionary or a callable that returns a dictionary).
+If a package name is specified to the `$import` directive, the package is loaded and the default FLM configuration is extracted from it and included (the `flm_default_import_config` attribute of the module is read; it is assumed to be a dictionary or a callable that returns a dictionary).
 You can optionally follow the package name by a path to specify submodules/attributes to read instead of `flm_default_import_config`; e.g., ``pkg:mypackage/foo/bar`` will import the module `mypackage` and import the configuration dictionary stored in ``mypackage.foo.bar``.
-LLM extention plugin/package authors can use this feature to offer preset customization configurations that can easily be included with ``pkg:some_flm_extension_package/some/preset/name``.
+FLM extention plugin/package authors can use this feature to offer preset customization configurations that can easily be included with ``pkg:some_flm_extension_package/some/preset/name``.